lpapp-muw/SLENDER/README.md

 Trainable parameter count comparison is detailed in file: Parameter comparison-SLENDER.xlsx.
 Refer to the individual explanations on each table in the spreadsheet to interpret how individual network schemes were established and how the calculations are performed.

-# Interpretability Questionaire
+# Interpretability Questionnaire

-For the preliminary interpretability questionaire of the SLENDER project refer to Preliminary Interpretability Questionaire-SLENDER.docx.
+For the preliminary interpretability questionnaire of the SLENDER project refer to Preliminary Interpretability Questionnaire-SLENDER.docx.
 This file conains the planned questions the SLENDER project shall utilize to evaluate the added value of any interpretability approach the project utilizes for cNNs and cDEBI-NNs.